akasha/akasha/README.md

 One of the greatest advantages of WebTack is the ability to quickly generate API for new specifications.
 First you run a single command to register the spec url, extracting the WebIDL from the specification and extract the documentation from MDN.
-Then you run a second command to regenerate the java library.
+Then you run a second command to regenerate the java and library and closure externs.

 ### The Now